4 DAYS FROM $1,399

 These two days provide the perfect opportunity to savor the easy pace and camaraderie that small ship cruising affords.
 Bring binoculars for a closer view of the desert hills and sands unfolding all around while our inviting lounge area and elegant common spaces offer ideal settings to get to know your fellow adventurers.
 A port talk will give you a glimpse of what’s ahead once you reach the Mediterranean.

 During your cruising, take advantage of your ship’s many amenities, and see how days on board can be just as exciting as days offshore.
-Perhaps enjoy a spa treatment, relax by the infinity pool, curl up with a book on deck, or pop into the boutique for any items you may need.
+Perhaps enjoy a spa treatment, curl up with a book on deck, or pop into the boutique for any items you may need.
 Your meals will bring a taste of Egypt to your experience.

 Uncover a biblical past from Haifa